ConnerArdman/Code-Quality-Guide/_pages/02HTML.md

     ```

   <a name="lowercase-naming"></a><a name="2.2"></a>
   - [2.2](#lowercase-naming) Use all lowercase names for classes and IDs.
-You can choose to separate words either by dashes or with no separation mark.
-Either is fine, but make sure to be consistent.
+You can choose to separate words by either by dashes or with no separation mark, but make sure to be consistent.

     ```html
     <!-- bad -->